shravan-padakanti/scala-1/Subtyping-and-Generics-(Bounds-and-Covariance).md

 We have the class hierarchy `Any` > `AnyRef` > `IntSet` > `Empty` and `NonEmpty`

-Consider the method `assertAllPos` which
+Consider the method `assertAllPositives` which

 * takes an IntSet
 * returns the IntSet itself if all its elements are positive